Suyashi3o/CodeAssist-Setup-Guide/README.md

 ssh-keygen -t ed25519 -C "codeassist"
 ```

-**If you’re using other VPS providers, use {root} instead of "codeassist".**
+**If you’re using other VPS providers, use `root` instead of "codeassist".**

-After running the above command in WSL, press Enter three times (ignore the passphrase line).
+- After running the above command in WSL, press Enter three times (ignore the passphrase line).
 Then use the command below to retrieve your SSH key:

 ```bash
 cat ~/.ssh/id_ed25519.pub